-Revised by Guido Schnabel, Extension Plant Pathologist, Clemson University 03/15.
-Images added 3/15.
+Revised by Guido Schnabel, Extension Plant Pathologist, Clemson University 03/16.
 Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University 03/15.
 Originally prepared by Nancy Doubrava, HGIC Horticulture Specialist, R.W.
-Miller, Jr., Extension Plant Pathologist, and James H. Blake, Extension Plant Pathologist, Clemson University.
-New 05/99.
+Miller, Jr.,

 Growing quality peaches in the home garden can be very rewarding, but difficult, unless a rigid pest and disease control program is maintained.
 This publication focuses just on disease issues.
 Reduce diseases by:

 Brown rot is one of the most common and serious diseases affecting peach fruits.
 It is caused by the fungus Monilinia fructicola, and can also infect flower blossoms and shoots.
 The disease begins at bloom.
 Infected flowers wilt and turn brown very quickly.
 Shoot infections (usually from flower infections) result in small (1 to 3 inches), gummy cankers, which provide the source of infection for fruit rot.
 Spores from infected flowers and cankers infect healthy green fruit during long wetness periods.
 Infected, fruit remain attached in the tree and provide an additional source of spores for more infections instead of dropping off in a normal fashion.
 Some infections only show when fruit begins to ripen.

 Fruit rot starts with a small, round brown spot, which expands to eventually rot the entire fruit.
 Infected fruit turns into a mummy on the tree.
 The fungus survives the winter on fruit mummies (on the tree and on the ground) and twig cankers.

 Clemson University – USDA Cooperative Extension Slide Series